canonical/lxd/doc/network-acls.md

 The default reject action can be modified by using the network and NIC level `security.acls.default.ingress.action` and `security.acls.default.egress.action` settings.
 The NIC level settings will override the network level settings.

-## Port group selectors
+# Subject name selectors

+Subject name selectors can be used in the `source` field for ingress rules and in the `destination` field for egress rules.

-The Instance NICs that are assigned a particular ACL make up a logical port group that can then be referenced by name in other ACL rules.
+Instance NICs that are assigned a particular ACL (either directly or via the ACLs assigned to the network it is connected to) make up a logical port group named after the ACL that can then be referenced as an ACL subject name in other ACL rules using the format `<ACL_name>`.

+E.g. `source=foo`

+If the network supports [network peers](network-peers.md) then you can also reference traffic to/from the peer connection by way of a network subject selector in the format `@<network_name>/<peer_name>`.

+E.g. `source=@ovn1/mypeer`

+When using a network subject selector, the network having the ACL applied to it must have the specified peer connection or the ACL will refuse to be applied to it.

-There are also two special selectors called `@internal` and `@external` which represent network local and external traffic respectively.
+There are also two special network subject selectors called `@internal` and `@external` which represent network local and external traffic respectively.

-Port group selectors can be used in the `source` field for ingress rules and in the `destination` field for egress rules.
+E.g. `source=@internal`

 ## Bridge limitations